 The Salt of the Earth

 In terms of the chemistry of curing, we have made impressive progress.
-We learned about the importance of nitrogen and some of the compounds it forms.
-We have looked in a bit of detail to saltpeter and how it is reduced through bacteria to nitrite which shortens the curing time of meat.
-It is nitrite than that is responsible for the curing of meat.
-One will be forgiven if you think that saltpeter or sodium or potassium nitrite is the most important salts in curing, but that will be completely wrong.
+You have been patient with me as I myself learned so many things which I faithfully related to you.
+We learned about nitrogen and some of the compounds it forms.
+In doing so we were already busying ourselves with the study of salts.
+We looked in some detail at saltpetre and how it is reduced through bacteria to nitrite which shortens the curing time of meat.
+It is nitrite that is responsible for the curing of meat.
+One will be forgiven if you think that saltpetre or sodium or potassium nitrite is the most important salts in curing, but that will be completely wrong.

 As our way of life evolved, we domesticated our food sources.
 We started with the fig, probably many years before we did the same with grain.
 Archaeologists found domesticated figs dating back to 9400 BCE.
 Sheep were domesticated around 8000 BCE, cattle and pigs around 7000 BCE.
 (Bitterman, M, 2010: 17)

-Ancient records of 200 BCE tell us that the Romans learned how to cure meat from the Greeks and further developed methods to “pickle” various kinds of meats in a brine marinade.
-Salting had the effect of reddening the meat and the report of this observation became the first recorded record of the colour effect of saltpeter.
+Ancient records of 200 BCE tell us that the Romans learned how to cure meat of the Greeks and further developed methods to “pickle” various kinds of meats in a brine marinade.
+Salting had the effect of reddening the meat and the report of this observation became the first recorded record of the colour effect of saltpetre.
 (Binkerd, E. F.; Kolari, O. E. 1975: 655–661)

 Marcus Porcius Cato (234 BCE – 149 BCE) or Cato the Elder was a Roman statesman, who devoted himself to agriculture when he was not engaged in military service.
 He recorded careful instructions in the dry-curing of hams.
 (Hui, YH, et al, 2001: 505) In his Latin work, De Agricultura (On Farming), written in 160 BCE, this Roman statesman, and farmer, gives an ancient recipe for curing pork with salt.